Diamine N-acetyltransferase

-Thus, the two substrates of this enzyme are acetyl-CoA and alkane-alpha,omega-diamine, whereas its two products are CoA and N-acetyldiamine.
+Putrescine is a typical example of a substrate for the enzyme and in this case the product is N-acetylputrescine:

-This enzyme belongs to the family of transferases, specifically those acyltransferases transferring groups other than aminoacyl groups.
+The enzyme was characterised from rat liver and belongs to the family of transferases, specifically those acyltransferases transferring groups other than aminoacyl groups.
 The systematic name of this enzyme class is acetyl-CoA:alkane-alpha,omega-diamine N-acetyltransferase.
 Other names in common use include spermidine acetyltransferase, putrescine acetyltransferase, putrescine (diamine)-acetylating enzyme, diamine acetyltransferase, spermidine/spermine N1-acetyltransferase, spermidine N1-acetyltransferase, acetyl-coenzyme A-1,4-diaminobutane N-acetyltransferase, putrescine acetylase, and putrescine N-acetyltransferase.
 This enzyme participates in urea cycle and metabolism of amino groups.